-Do not use octane boosters or other fuel additives except fuel stabilizers.
+Do not use octane boosters or other fuel additives except marine certified fuel stabilizer.
 Purchase fuel from a quality supplier selling high volumes to ensure the fuel is fresh.
-For more information go to: www.toptiergas.com/licensedbrands/ ethanol may damage the engine, oil system or fuel system and should not be used in marine engines.
+For more information go to: www.toptiergas.com/licensed-brands/

+Puels that are blended to contain more than 10% ethanol may damage the engine, oil system or fuel system and should not be used in marine engines.
 Fuels that contain more than 10% ethanol can corrode metal parts, deteriorate rubber and plastic, or weaken gaskets.
 Damages caused by the use of fuels that contain more than 10% ethanol or fuels that do not meet engine manufacturer octane requirements are not covered by your warranty.